Road Trip (2000 film): Plot

 After leaving the interstate in Bedford for what they thought was a "shortcut", they find a small bridge collapsed, realizing they will waste five hours backtracking.
-E.L. and Rubin convince them to jump the gap.
-Kyle objects but they proceed.
+So, E.L. and Rubin convince them to jump the gap.
+Kyle objects, but they proceed.
 They make it across, but the car is wrecked, destroying Josh's philosophy textbooks.

-They continue on foot, stopping at a motel.
+The group continue on foot, stopping at a motel.
 Rubin tries to buy marijuana from the unsympathetic motel clerk, but is informed that Kyle's credit card is maxed out.
-Looking for transportation, E.L. persuades a blind woman, Brenda, at a school for the blind, into letting him take a bus for 'repairs', and they resume the journey.
+Looking for transportation, E.L. persuades blind woman Brenda, at a school for the blind, into letting him take a bus for 'repairs', and they resume the journey.
+The group spends the night at a fraternity house, where Kyle loses his virginity to Rhonda, an African-American college student.

 After a series of misadventures, the group finally gets to Austin and Tiffany's dorm.
 Josh intercepts the tape, just as she arrives.
 Earl also bursts in, furious over the car and the credit card, threatening to drag Kyle back with him.
 Kyle finally stands up to him, stating that he is going back to school with his friends.
-Earl assaults him and a mini-riot ensues.
+Earl assaults him, and a mini-riot ensues.

 Josh and Tiffany retreat to talk, then Beth calls to warn him about his midterm.
-While Josh talks on the phone, Tiffany starts to watch the tape, which luckily is nothing but Barry mooning the camera.
-She and Josh amicably break up.
-Josh and his friends return to Ithaca just in time to take his midterm – with a little help from Beth, who called in a bomb threat.
+While he talks on the phone, Tiffany starts to watch the tape, which Barry recorded over.
+She and Josh realize their lives are going in different directions and amicably break up.
+The group returns to Ithaca just in time for Josh to take his midterm – with a little help from Beth, who called in a bomb threat to delay the start of the exam.